 12. The source EES acting as AF triggers the AF request to influence on traffic routing procedure as described in 3GPP TS 23.502 [7].

-7.16.2 Solution Evaluation
+7.16.2 Solution evaluation

+This solution addresses the key issue #9.
+This solution allows the source EES to initiate the application context relocation from a source Edge Application Server to a target Edge Application Server (e.g. by utilizing user plane management event notifications as described in in 3GPP TS 23.502 [7]).
+The source EES is responsible to determine the application context(s) to be relocated on behalf of its corresponding source Edge Application Server(s).

+This solution can be categorized as source EES based application context relocation, such as solution #9 in clause 7.9 and solution #21 in clause 7.21 where context relocation request is provided from the source EES to a target EES.

+This solution and solution #9 can be categorized as Edge Server initiated application context relocation, noting that an Edge Application Server triggers the application context relocation in solution #9.

-7.17 Solution #17: Registering Edge enabler server on Edge Data Network
+7.17 Solution #17: Registering Edge Enabler Server on Edge Data Network Configuration Server

 7.17.1 Solution description

-The following solution fulfils the need for making available the Edge enabler server information (EES connection info) at the Edge Data Network Configuration Server.
+The following solution fulfils the need for making available the Edge Enabler Server information (EES connection info) at the Edge Data Network Configuration Server.

-Figure 7.17.1-1 illustrates the solution for registering edge enabler server on the edge data network configuration server.
+Figure 7.17.1-1 illustrates the solution for registering Edge Enabler Server on the Edge Data Network Configuration Server.

-Figure 7.17.1-1: Edge enabler server registration on edge data network
+Figure 7.17.1-1: Edge Enabler Server registration on Edge Data Network

-1. The Edge enabler server sends Edge enabler server registration request to the Edge Data Network Configuration Server.
-The request from the edge enabler server includes the edge enabler server identity, EES connection information. (e.g. IP address), edge application server information and EES security credentials.
+1. The Edge Enabler Server sends Edge Enabler Server registration request to the Edge Data Network Configuration Server.
+The request from the Edge Enabler Server includes the Edge Enabler Server identity, EES connection information. (e.g. IP address), Edge Application Server information (if available, e.g. via Solution #12) and EES security credentials.

-Editor's note: The details of the edge application server information is FFS.
+NOTE: The Edge Application Server information included in the registration request is to be determined in the normative phase.
+The Edge Application Server information includes a range of application requirement KPIs supported.

-2. Upon receiving the request from the Edge enabler server, the Edge Data Network Configuration Server verifies the security credentials of Edge enabler server.
-Further, the Edge data network configuration server stores the edge enabler server registration information obtained in step 1.
-If the Edge enabler server already contained the edge enabler server registration information corresponding to the edge enabler server identity, then the stored edge enabler server registration information is updated with the received information in step 1.
+2. Upon receiving the request from the Edge Enabler Server, the Edge Data Network Configuration Server verifies the security credentials of the Edge Enabler Server.
+Further, the Edge Data Network Configuration Server stores the Edge Enabler Server registration information obtained in step 1.
+If the Edge Data Network Configuration Server already contained the Edge Enabler Server registration information corresponding to the Edge Enabler Server identity, then the stored Edge Enabler Server registration information is updated with the received information in step 1.

-3. The Edge data network configuration server sends an Edge enabler server registration response indicating success or failure of the registration operation.
+3. The Edge Data Network Configuration Server sends an Edge Enabler Server registration response indicating success or failure of the registration operation.

 7.17.2 Solution evaluation

-This solution satisfies the key issue #2 on Edge data network discovery and registration and supplements the solution #2 to obtain the latest EES connection information and also supplements the solution #9 to obtain the target EES information corresponding to the EAS.
-It is possible that the EES connection info may change due to it hosting requirements in the edge data network.
+This solution satisfies the key issue #2 on Edge Data Network discovery and registration and supplements the solution #2 to obtain the latest EES connection information and also supplements the solution #9 to obtain the target EES information corresponding to the EAS.
+It is possible that the EES connection info may change due to it hosting requirements in the Edge Data Network.

-7.18 Solution #18: Fetch target edge application server API
+7.18 Solution #18: Fetch target edge Application Server API

 7.18.1 Solution description